 The show has been going since 1992, when it started as a car show with a single flying display.
 Now there are usually 300 vehicles and over three hours of flying alongside other ground attractions.

-The show organised by volunteers for the benefit of Children in Need and local charities.
+The show is organised by volunteers for the benefit of Children in Need and local charities.

 Amongst the organising team are David Poile MBE, Heather Lowe, renowned pilot Mark Jefferies, John Jefferies and photographer Darren Harbar, under the guidance of event organiser John Swain.

 On the ground are about 80 traders and exhibitors showing and selling not only aviation and motoring goods but also artwork, antiques, collectables, crafts and clothing.

 |Due to fly|